josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 ### StringBuilder vs Concatenating Strings
 - Use StringBuilder when there is lot of concatenation involved
 ### Loops vs Streams
+- Loops are faster in most cases than Streams.
+Though streams provide easier access to parallel processing in which case it may be faster than traditional loop.

 ## References
 * Udemy - Discover how coding choices, benchmarking, performance tuning and memory management can optimize your Java applications
 * LLMs